What It Means to Be a Neurodivergent Affirming Therapist (and How to Find One)

 Services I Offer as a Neurodivergent-Affirming Therapist in Orange County & California

-If you’re searching for a neurodivergent affirming therapist in Orange County (or generally the state of California), I’d love to work with you!
+If you’re searching for a neurodivergent affirming therapist in Orange County (or generally the state of California), I’d love to support you!
 I offer: